 \section{Introduction}

 The effort to understand the relationship between quantum mechanics and thermodynamics makes the field of quantum thermodynamics extremely wide.
 Due to its broad nature, questions underlining the interplay between quantum features, such as coherence and entanglement, have been thoroughly explored using different approaches~\cite{Niedenzu_2016,Lostaglio2015, Lostaglio2015_2, Korzekwa_2016}.
 One aspect broadly investigated is the production of work in quantum heat engines.
-These are composed of one or more quantum systems operating cyclically between two different reservoirs with the sole aim of converting heat into work.
-Although quantum mechanics laws rule these engines, they do not necessarily translate into a ``quantum advantage'' \cite{10.1088/2053-2571/ab21c6,binder2019thermodynamics, Goold_2016}.
-Indeed, a remarkable similarity with classical models was observed \cite{Ghosh2019,GhoshM, Alicki, Gardas, Fed, Harbola_2012, Linden, Quan}, thus raising the question of how intrinsic features of quantum mechanics, such as entanglement and coherence, could be used to enhance the performance of a quantum engine.
-In particular, the usage of non-thermal baths, i.e., engineered reservoirs, which are characterized not only by their temperatures but also by additional parameters, has presented a scenario to study the relation between quantum effects and thermodynamic efficiency \cite{Scully862,Dillenschneider_2009,PhysRevE.86.051105, Abah_2014, Niedenzu_2016, Niedenzu2018, Gonzalo1}.
-Notably, it was previously shown that non-thermal baths could be used as a resource to exceed the standard Carnot limit \cite{Abah_2014, Abah}.
-In the context of heat engines, squeezed thermal baths have played an important role since a proof-of-principle experiment, based on a nano-beam heat engine, has recently been reported \cite{PhysRevX.7.031044}.
-Thereafter, in \cite{Gonzalo}, the author developed a mathematical framework underlining the main properties of such a reservoir and showed that a squeezed thermal bath could be recast as a generalised equilibrium reservoir.
+These are composed of one or more quantum systems that operate between two different reservoirs with the sole aim of converting heat into work.
+Although the laws of quantum mechanics rule these engines, this does not necessarily imply a ``quantum advantage''~\cite{10.1088/2053-2571/ab21c6,binder2019thermodynamics, Goold_2016, myers2022quantum}.
+In fact, a remarkable similarity was observed with classical models~\cite{Ghosh2019,GhoshM, Alicki, Gardas, Fed,Correa2014, Harbola_2012, Linden, Quan, Sourav2020}, raising the question of how the intrinsic features of quantum mechanics, such as entanglement and coherence, could be used to enhance the performance of quantum heat engines.
+The use of non-thermal baths, i.e., engineered reservoirs characterised by their temperatures and additional parameters, has presented a comprehensive scenario to study the relation between quantum effects and thermodynamic efficiency~\cite{Scully862,Dillenschneider_2009,PhysRevE.86.051105, Abah_2014, Niedenzu_2016, Niedenzu2018, Gonzalo1, Wang2019, Singh2020, XIAO20183051}.
+In particular, non-thermal baths were previously shown to be used as a resource to exceed the standard Carnot limit~\cite{Abah_2014, Abah}.
+In the context of heat engines, squeezed thermal baths have played an essential role, since a proof-of-principle experiment based on a nanobeam heat engine has recently been reported~\cite{PhysRevX.7.031044}.
+Subsequently, in~\cite{Gonzalo}, the author developed a framework underlying the main properties of this reservoir and showed that a squeezed thermal bath could be recast as a generalised equilibrium reservoir.
 However, in many of these works, although a non-classical feature was present, its role was not fully investigated, in favour of a previously established concept of non-passivity~\cite{Pusz1978,Lenard1978}.
 But how can we quantify non-classicality in heat engines?
 Can we quantify non-passivity through measurable quantities?
 An answer may be given from the principles of quantum optics.